 In 2021, Al earned an M.A. from USF in humanities and cultural studies.
 He also earned graduate certificates in digital humanities and film and new media studies.
 Presently, he’s pursuing a second doctoral degree in the USF English department researching digital rhetoric.
 With his diverse background and interests, Al is eager to help Judy Genshaft Honors College students design their own unique paths to eudaimonia.

 Megan Braunstein graduated Phi Beta Kappa with a Bachelor of Arts degree in political science and Chinese from the University of Florida in May 2013.
-She earned her Master of Education degree in college student affairs from USF in May 2016.
+She earned her Master of Education degree in college student affairs from USF in May 2016, and is currently a doctoral student through the University of Minnesota's Leadership for International and Intercultural Education program.
 As part of Northeastern University’s N.U.in Program, she led a STEM study abroad program to University College Dublin in Dublin, Ireland; then returned home to the Judy Genshaft Honors College.
-She is thrilled to be part of the vibrant community of the college, advising College of Business, College of Education, College of Public Health, Mass Communications, and Pre-Law Social Science students.
-She also serves as the coordinator of international programs, staff advisor for the Judy Genshaft Honors College Student Council, and program coordinator for the Genshaft Global Presidential Scholarship Program.
+She advises College of Business, College of Education, and pre-law social science students.
+She also serves as coordinator of international programs, staff advisor for the Honors College Student Council, and Secretary of the Eta of Florida Phi Beta Kappa chapter at USF.

 Contact Megan Braunstein